WayneKeenan/python-pcbmode-zero/README.rst

 Status
 ======

-Experimental... the current example_ hopefully gives a flavour of what could be.
+Experimental... the current example_ hopefully gives a flavour of what it currently is, and what could be.

 Documentation
 =============